getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

     ./preview.sh
     ```

-6. In a web browser, navigate to the URL specified in the output (example below).
+6. In a web browser, navigate to the URL specified in the output.
+    Following is an example of the output:

     ```
     ***********************************************************